Accommodation in Lagos

 Due to shortages of accommodation, it’s not unusual for expats who arrive to work in Lagos to initially stay in a hotel, before being transferred to their permanent accommodation at a later stage.
 Expats staying in Nigeria short-term are often housed in hotels for the duration of their stay.

 Fully furnished, semi-furnished and completely unfurnished housing is available in Lagos.
 In some cases, companies own properties specifically designed to accommodate their expat employees.

-Expats living in expat compounds often find themselves in very insular expat communities, far removed from the reality of life in Lagos.
+Those living in compounds often find themselves in very insular expat communities, far removed from the reality of life in Lagos.
 Company compounds, apartment blocks and established private and gated housing complexes for expats in Lagos are usually located on Victoria Island and Ikoyi, just east of Lagos Island.
 Most international schools are also located within these areas.

 Factors to consider when house-hunting in Lagos

 Security is an important consideration when deciding where to live in Lagos.
 Many complexes have 24-hour security, which may include armed guards, security cameras and access control into and out of the complex.
-On-site amenities, including wireless Internet, satellite television, gyms, tennis courts and swimming pools are also common.
+On-site amenities, including wireless internet, satellite television, gyms, tennis courts and swimming pools are also common.